 Use a dry heat – Absolutely NO steam.
 Steam will ruin HTV…it ain’t pretty, trust me.
 Some irons will poof a bit of steam at regular intervals if there’s any water in the tank, so if you use an iron, I’d recommend emptying out the water and letting the iron sit a bit to dry up completely before using it to apply HTV.

-Follow the instructions – Instructions vary, depending on the brand and type of HTV.
+Follow the instructions – As I said before, instructions vary, depending on the brand and type of HTV.
 If your HTV has instructions on the box or on an enclosed piece of paper, follow them.
 If your HTV arrived without instructions, Google the brand name, “heat transfer vinyl”, and “instructions” to find them.
 I haven’t tried all the HTV out there, but here’s what I do with these brands:

 — Regular Siser Easyweed